syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DataBinding.md

 ![](DataBinding_images/DataBinding_img7.jpeg)

 ### Loading data from Entity Framework data service
-The data from the defined entity model can be loaded as a data source to the `SfDataGrid` by loading the **Order Details** table by the created entity for the **Northwnd** data base.
+The data from the defined entity model can be loaded as a data source to the `SfDataGrid` by loading the **Order Details** table by the created entity for the **Northwnd** database.

 {% tabs %}
 {% highlight c# %}